Pen – FrøyaRingen (NYTEK23)

 Mooring lug ear | GVI / NVI / DC | Control if there is deformation, formation of cracks, wear and tolerances for wear. | ||||

-Rod bolts / nuts | GVI / NVI / DC / MR | Measure 4 bolts: disassemble the bolts and check for corrosion and tear.
+Rod eyes / Rod bolts / nuts | GVI / NVI / DC / MR | Random measurement of 4 rods and rod bolts in crossed positions: disassemble and check for corrosion and tear.
 Check that all nuts are tightened.
-Check for wear and tolerances for wear. | At the 3rd generation control of a new pen.
-Thereafter at each generation control. | |||
+Check for wear and tolerance for wear. | For U-bolt rods: First random measurement 6 years after the pen or rod system was built/replaced, followed by every generation control.
+For forked rods: First random measurement 10 years after the pen or rod system was built/replaced, followed by every generation control. | |||

 Plastic bushings in brackets | GVI / NVI | Look for wear and tear.
-Steel brackets must not touch the floating tubes. | ||||
+Steel brackets must not touch the floating collar pipes. | ||||

-Damage to floating tubes | GVI / NVI | Check that floating tubes are not damages due to tear or other mechanical stress.
-Check for wear and tolerances for wear. | ||||
+Damage to floating pipes | GVI / NVI | Check that floating collar pipes are not damaged due to tear or other mechanical stress.
+Check for wear and tolerance for wear. | ||||

-Brackets | GVI / NVI | Check for deformations and damages.
+Brackets | GVI / NVI | Check for deformation and damage.
 Check that chain hook is intact. | ||||

 Sinker tube suspension | GVI / NVI | Check that correct locking cotter pin and securing shackle is being used. | ||||